Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Removes a front-end IP configuration from a load balancer.

 ### [Remove-AzureRmLoadBalancerInboundNatPoolConfig](Remove-AzureRmLoadBalancerInboundNatPoolConfig.md)
+Removes an inbound NAT pool configuration from a load balancer.

 ### [Remove-AzureRmLoadBalancerInboundNatRuleConfig](Remove-AzureRmLoadBalancerInboundNatRuleConfig.md)
 Removes an inbound NAT rule configuration from a load balancer.